 After some more discussion, he casually mentioned how he charges people for fumigating their homes but that he only uses water.
 I immediately questioned his honesty.
 He got angry and walked away.
 When we got together again later I brought up the conversation and offered to help him advertise his services on the condition that he doesn’t lie about it.
 He gratefully embraced the opportunity and immediately compiled the information I needed.
 A few hours later the ad was designed and I showed him how to use it.
 It was as if a breath of fresh air was breathed after feeling suffocated for so long.

 This interaction reminded me of the importance of integrity and how handling mistakes tell so much about someone.
 It’s not your age or your title or the amount of money in your bank account or your religion that indicates the level of integrity you live with.
 It’s how you handle mistakes and what you do after you’ve made a mistake that really indicates the pureness of your soul and the level of integrity you live with.

 Without integrity, there can be no trust.
-Without trust, you have no foundation to build a strong organization on.
-One of the most important characteristics of leadership is your level of integrity.
+Without trust, you have no foundation to build a strong organization.
+One of the most important characteristics of leadership is living in integrity.

 4 Signs Someone Isn’t Living In Integrity